New Delhi: Government has sought extradition

 other requests to extradite wanted persons to India are

-pending with them, the Rajya Sabha was told on Wednesday.
+pending with them, the Rajya Sabha was told today.

 "At different levels, the government has indicated to the

 US that India would like Davide Coleman Headley to be

 extradited to India on charges linked to the 26/11 terrorist